NomsuBen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file hello will be in the working directory
 This 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 This 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.
+This chown --from=guillaume betty hello changes the owner of the file hello to betty only if it is owned by the user guillaume.